mans16160-blip/sigge-back/README.md

 OPENAI_API_KEY=__REPLACE_ME__
 NODE_ENV=production

-Please email me on mans16160@gmail.com and I will send you the secret needed for the .env.
 The reason I have hidden them is because I don't want to share the publicly and risk them getting in the wrong hands

 npm i #install packages